mohamedyd/awesome_resources/README.md

 ## Datasets, Pretrained Models, and ML Problems

+* [LLaMA](https://github.com/facebookresearch/llama): LLaMA is a collection of foundation language models ranging from 7B to 65B parameters.
+The models have been trained on trillions of tokens, and show that it is possible to train state-of-the-art models using publicly available datasets exclusively, without resorting to proprietary and inaccessible datasets.
+More details can be found in this [blog post](https://ai.facebook.com/blog/large-language-model-llama-meta-ai/).

 * [Sktime](https://github.com/sktime/sktime): it is a library for time series analysis in Python.
 It provides a unified interface for multiple time series learning tasks.
 Currently, this includes time series classification, regression, clustering, annotation and forecasting.
 It comes with time series algorithms and scikit-learn compatible tools to build, tune and validate time series models.

 * [Tensor2Tensor](https://github.com/tensorflow/tensor2tensor): Tensor2Tensor is a library of deep learning models and datasets designed to make deep learning more accessible and accelerate ML research.